what we do

 the blind bat

 For the car that gets hopelessly lost time and time again.
 The creation of this award gets more creative every year.
-Last year it was simply a cricket bat.
-It just doesn’t make sense!
+Once the award was simply a cricket bat.
+Because it doesn't need to make any sense.

 the dame edna award

 Given to the team who dresses up the best, and maintains the level throughout the week.
-Can you black up as Mr T everyday?
 This is what we do.

 the adam horn bling bling trophy